tarantool/doc/doc/book/box/atomic.rst

 Transactions
 ============

-Tarantool allows users to customize transaction behavior by configuring the transaction mode.
+Transactions allow users to perform multiple operations atomically.

-See the following sections for more details:
+For more information on how transactions work in Tarantool, see the following sections:

 ..  toctree::
     :maxdepth: 2